pippinbarr/life-a-users-manual/README.md

-# life-a-users-manual
+# Life: A User's Manual

 A game about Life.
+Written in p5.js.
+Let's see where this goes.